 Recently, curator Alaina Simone selected Life-Size Allyssa Jill and other works by Benton C Bainbridge for the AFH booth at CADAF Paris.

 "Power to the People features three media artworks by Benton C Bainbridge that exhibit his experimentation with media and technology: Weaving 5d (from a series of 14 short digital media pieces), Life-Size Allyssa Jill (a 3-channel chromatic video installation of a human figure in variant motions) and Just a Sec—a collaboration with Jeff Carpenter (a lenticular print dissecting a second of time displayed physically).
 The artist’s handcrafted media artworks are created in his custom-built video synth studio in the Bronx, New York.
 Eschewing the precision of digital imaging tech, Bainbridge presents these rough-edged, noisy and imprecise compositions as an impractical—yet more approachable—alternative to the cold-calculation of traditional media art."

 During pandemic lockdown, the Freedman Home closed its doors to the public and focused on reaching its community—and beyond—through the interwebs.
 AFH made a documentary series about the Artists-In-Residence, including this video about Benton.

 Bainbridge has shown at Whitney Museum, Lincoln Center, Museum of Arts & Design, Museum of the Moving Image, American Museum of Natural History, The Kitchen, EMPAC, SFMoMA, Boston Cyberarts Festival, l’Auditori, Fundación Juan March, Auditorium Parco della Musica, Sonic Light, Wien Moderne, Teatro Colón CETC, Korean Festival, and Dak’art.

-Bainbridge is faculty at School of Visual Arts MFA Computer Arts Department.
+Bainbridge is on the faculty at SVA MFA Computer Arts.